samsquire/ideas4/README.md

 Move semantics in C++ and rust lifetimes mean expressions are harder to reason about.

-# 495. Changing object structures while maintaining OOP
+# 495. Changing object composition and structures while maintaining OOP

+Collection classes are independent of behaviour

 # 496. Low cost jump map patterns